Home Toxic Exposure Military Base Water Contamination Fort Benning Water Contamination Lawsuit

 High Levels of PFOS & PFOA Recently Detected

-Unsafe limits of PFAS have been discovered at Fort Benning in recent years.
+Testing has revealed PFAS levels at Fort Benning that exceed the EPA’s enforceable Maximum Contaminant Levels (MCLs).
 Here’s some data to show the extent of the contamination:

-- It’s also important to note that the Army purchases privatized drinking water for Fort Benning now.
+• It’s also important to note that the Army now purchases privatized drinking water for Fort Benning.

 A Risk to Service Members & Base Residents